ianmacartney/discord-slack-bridge/README.md

 # Discord Slack Bridge with Convex

 Sync messages & threads from Discord into Slack.
-It will keep Discord threads in Slack
+It will turn Discord threads into Slack threads, replying in the right thread on new messages.

+My usecase is to mirror our "#support" forum in Discord into a Slack channel, so folks here don't have to periodically switch from Slack to Discord to scan, and which allows us to discuss and reference and search support threads in slack.

 ## Installation